Patient activated monitoring

 Why do I need to have this test?

-Your doctor has requested that you have this simple non-invasive test in order to monitor your heartbeat over a five day period.
+Your doctor has requested that you have this simple non-invasive test in order to monitor your heartbeat for the required time.

 Preparing for the test

-What should I wear when I attend for my test?
+What should I wear when I attend my test?

-It would be most helpful if you could wear clothing that makes it easy to access your chest.
-A t-shirt, shirt or blouse would be preferable.
+It is helpful to wear clothing that makes it easy to access your chest.
+A t-shirt, shirt, or blouse would be best.

 What happens during the test?